-Its not just the larger address fields per se, but also the ability for IPv6 to offer an answer to the address scarcity work-arounds being used in IPv4 that is of value here.
-The side-effect of these larger address fields is that there is then no forced need to use network address translators (NATs) as a means of increasing the address scaling factor.
-NATs have always presented operational issues to both the network and the application.
-NATs distort the implicit binding of IP address and IP identity and allow only certain types of application interaction to occur across the NAT boundary.
+Its not just the larger address fields per se, but also the ability for IPv6 to offer an answer to the address scarcity workarounds being used in IPv4 that is of value here.
+The side effect of these larger address fields is that there is then no forced need to use NAT as a means of increasing the address scaling factor.
+NAT has always presented operational issues to both the network and the application.
+NAT distorts the implicit binding of IP address and IP identity and allows only certain types of application interaction to occur across the NAT boundary.
 Because the "interior" to "exterior" address binding is dynamic, the only forms of applications that can traverse a NAT are those that are initiated on the "inside" of the NAT boundary.
 The exterior cannot initiate a transaction with an interior end point simply because it has no way of addressing this remote device.
 IPv6 allows all devices to be uniquely addressed from a single address pool, allowing for coherent end-to-end packet delivery by the network.
 This in turn allows for the deployment of end-to-end security tools for authentication and encryption and also allows for true peer-to-peer applications.